hadashiA/VitalRouter/README.md

 VitalRouter, is a zero-allocation message passing tool for Unity (Game Engine).
 And the very thin layer that encourages MVP (or whatever)-like design.
 Whether you're an individual developer or part of a larger team, VitalRouter can help you build complex game applications.

-Bring fast, declarative routing to your application with Source Generator.
+Bring fast, declarative routing to your application.

 ```cs
 [Routes]